rahhulleee/tp/docs/DeveloperGuide.md

 - User can delete a client at the specified index.

 - `index` should be a value present in the Client view section of the UI.
 For example, a Client `"John Doe"` may have `index 3` in the `list` view.
 However, after using the command `find John Doe`, this Client may have the `index 1` now.
-Use the index of the Client that you see (i.e `delete 3` in the normal list view but `delete 1` after using `find` command).
+Use the index of the client in the displayed client list view (i.e `delete 3` in the normal list view but `delete 1` after using `find` command).

 - Both MeetingCard section and PersonCard section will be affected